candytale55/ANKI-VOCABULARY/PT_time_and_date.md

 | futuro            | substantivo (masc)| /fuˈtu.ɾu/  | future          | /ˈfjuːtʃər/ | futuro        | /fuˈtuɾo/    |     |
 | presente          | substantivo (masc)| /pɾeˈzẽ.tɪ/ | present         | /ˈprɛzənt/  | presente       |/preˈsente/  |     |

+In Portuguese, "manhã" and "amanhã" are two words that are related to time, but they have distinct meanings and uses:

+1. **Manhã (Morning)**:
+   - **Definition**: "Manhã" means "morning."
+It refers to the part of the day that begins after dawn and extends until noon or early afternoon.
+   - **Example Sentences**:
+     - "Eu gosto de tomar café da manhã."
+(I like to have breakfast in the morning.)
+     - "A reunião está marcada para amanhã de manhã."
+(The meeting is scheduled for tomorrow morning.)

+2. **Amanhã (Tomorrow)**:
+   - **Definition**: "Amanhã" means "tomorrow."
+It refers to the day that follows the current day.
+   - **Example Sentences**:
+     - "Vamos sair para jantar amanhã."
+(We're going out to dinner tomorrow.)
+     - "A prova será realizada amanhã cedo."
+(The exam will take place tomorrow morning.)